redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 - **TimestampIsCloseToNowRedstoneRapid**
 - **TimestampIsCloseToNow**

 **Reporter** - a module responsible for error/warning reporting.
 For example, it can notify a node operator via email, SMS or discord.
 It can also save a notification to a text file.
-Currently we send email notifications to our developer team and save logs in AWS Cloudwatch.
+Currently, we send email notifications to our developer team and save logs in AWS Cloudwatch.

 You can find more details about running or extending this monitoring service in the [redstone-node-monitoring](https://github.com/redstone-finance/redstone-node-monitoring) GitHub repo.

 ## RedStone cache layer (RedStone API)
 ### Implementation
-The codebase of the Redstone Cache layer is located in the [github.com/redstone-finance/redstone-cache-layer](https://github.com/redstone-finance/redstone-cache-layer) repo.
+The codebase of the RedStone Cache layer is located in the [github.com/redstone-finance/redstone-cache-layer](https://github.com/redstone-finance/redstone-cache-layer) repo (this is currently a private repository..).
 It is a Node.js Express app, which allows to save and query signed data points (currently pricing for assets) in MongoDB.

 ### Testing
 We always implement tests for all the core modules of the RedStone ecosystem, including the cache layer app.
 You can run tests in the following way: